B21-CAP0164/Cloud_Laporaja-API/README.md

     ```sh
     gcloud sql connect [INSTANCE NAME] --user=root
     ```
-2. Create user and grant privileges.
+2. Create user and grant privileges.<br/>
 **WARNING!** Using **%** as host is the same as making the user to have root level access by granting access from all host.
     ```sh
     CREATE USER '[USER-NAME]'@'%' IDENTIFIED BY 'password';